shrestha-ajay/AjayShrestha.com/README.md

 ![Potrait](ajay-shrestha.jpg)

 ## Introduction
-**[Ajay Shrestha](https://www.ajayshrestha.com/)**, PhD in Machine Learning, is a seasoned engineering leader with nearly two decades of experience in technology and management.
+**[Ajay Shrestha](https://www.ajayshrestha.com/)**, PhD in Machine Learning (AI), is a seasoned engineering leader with nearly two decades of experience in technology and management.
 As an Engineering Manager at [Imagen](https://imagen.ai/), a New York-based healthcare AI startup, he oversees the cloud infrastructure supporting the company's AI-driven medical diagnostics-as-a-service platform.

 Prior to this, Ajay led engineering teams at [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), to build and deliver cloud-based software solutions for the life sciences and biotech sectors.
 He also serves as an adjunct faculty member in the Computer Science department at the [University of Bridgeport (UB)](https://www.bridgeport.edu/), his alma mater, and holds a position on the board of directors for the UB Alumni Association.

 With a passion for leveraging technology, leadership, and management to address critical societal challenges, Ajay is driven to make a meaningful, positive impact on the world.
 He is currently pursuing an MBA at [Yale University's](https://www.yale.edu/) School of Management, further honing his strategic and business acumen.
 \
 &nbsp;

 ## Expertise
-- Technology: DevOps, Cloud Computing, Software Engineering, Machine Learning
+- Technology: DevOps, Cloud Computing, Software Engineering, Machine Learning (AI)
 - Management: Agile, Lean, Product Development
 - Industry: Healthcare, Life Sciences, Education
 \